jcombari/My-Git-Commands/README.md

 * To deactivate an active environment, use

     $ conda deactivate

+* Get a list of all my environments Active environment shown with * conda info --envs conda info -e

+* Get a list of all my environments Active environment shown with * conda info --envs

 * [Clik here for more information](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
 ### History
 | Key/Command                | Description                                                      |